 Babies with metabolic disorders, also called “inborn errors of metabolism,” can suffer devastating injuries when their metabolic condition is not diagnosed and treated promptly.
 Hospitals and doctors can identify newborns with metabolic disorders using a simple blood test – known as “newborn metabolic screening” – shortly after birth.
 When these disorders are identified early, babies will receive proper treatment that usually allows them to escape injury and live productive lives.
 However, if these diseases are not caught in time, they likely will cause lifelong disabilities.

-Our team devoted to advocating for children with metabolic disorders.
-Raynes & Lawn has represented families across the country whose infants with metabolic disorders either were not correctly diagnosed in time to prevent damage or received improper medical care after the correct diagnosis was made.
-He has vastly improved the quality of care provided to these children, literally changing the standard of care.
-On behalf of his clients, he has worked closely with the world’s leading doctors in this field.
+Raynes & Lawn is devoted to advocating for children with metabolic disorders.
+Our attorneys have represented families across the country whose infants with metabolic disorders either were not correctly diagnosed in time to prevent damage or received improper medical care after the correct diagnosis was made.
+We have vastly improved the quality of care provided to these children, literally changing the standard of care.
+On behalf of our clients, we have worked closely with the world’s leading doctors in this field.

 If your child suffered a serious injury because his or her metabolic disorder was not correctly diagnosed shortly after birth – or even if your child was mistreated after diagnosis – they may have a claim for damages which can provide lifetime financial support.
 They may be able to secure substantial compensation for their losses and for the cost of their ongoing care.
 Contact Raynes & Lawn today to schedule a free consultation to learn more about the rights that you and your child have.